CubeVic/My_notes/docs/Raspberry/How_install_openCV_raspberry.md

 ![Cmake error](images/Cmake_error.png)

 Once it is finished, it is a good idea to check the result or the output:
-> I didnt add the whole answer, I focus in the report
+> I didn't add the whole answer, I focus in the report

 ```
 General configuration for OpenCV 4.4.0 =====================================